 Magento 2 Indexer Commands

 The indexer is a widely used option in Magento 2.
 Previously there wasn’t any method to update indexing manually, but now it can also be done through Magento’s Admin panel.
-Besides reindexing, you have the options to set indexing mode and to check the status of indexer via Magento CLI.
+Besides reindexing using the Magento reindex command, you have the option to set indexing mode and to check the status of the indexer via Magento CLI.

 Magento 2 Admin Commands

-With this Magento command, you can create a new admin user, edit or unlock the user that is already created through Magento CLI.
+With Magento 2 Admin Commands, you can create a new admin user, edit or unlock the user that is already created through Magento CLI.

 Command: